 The manager, nursery cook and parents will work together to ensure a child with specific food allergies receives no food at nursery that may harm them.
 This may include designing an appropriate menu or substituting specific meals on the current nursery menu

 Seating is be monitored for children with allergies.
-Where deemed appropriate staff will sit with children who have allergies and where age/stage appropriate staff will discuss food allergies with the children and the potential risks
+Where deemed appropriate, staff will sit with children who have allergies and where age/stage appropriate staff will discuss food allergies with the children and the potential risks

 If a child has an allergic reaction to food, a bee or wasp sting, plant etc. a paediatric first-aid trained member of staff will act quickly and administer the appropriate treatment, where necessary.
 We will inform parents and record the information in the incident book and on the allergy register